 The first thing that will come to mind at the mention of Wimbledon for most people is either thoughts of strawberries and cream, green grass, tennis whites, or the sound of champagne popping.

-One familiar sight at SW19 (Wimbledon’s famous post code) is without question the flawless uniform of Wimbledon’s officials, kitted out with perfectly fitted cream trousers or skirts for females, both with a preppy looking cream-lined navy blazer, finished with a summery blue shirt and striped tie.
-Since 2006, Ralph Lauren have been the official provider of this uniform, as well as making the polo shirts, hats, shorts and trainers worn by the ball boys and girls, expertly designing them to have an ease of movement and adaptability to warm weather.
-All outfits maintain the organisers strong sense of tradition by carrying the green and purple tones which have for so long been associated with the event.
+One familiar sight at SW19 (Wimbledon’s famous postcode) is without question the flawless uniform of Wimbledon’s officials, kitted out with perfectly fitted cream trousers or skirts for females, both with a preppy looking cream-lined navy blazer, finished with a summery blue shirt and striped tie.
+Since 2006, Ralph Lauren has been the official provider of this uniform, as well as making the polo shirts, hats, shorts and trainers worn by the ball boys and girls, expertly designing them to have an ease of movement and adaptability to warm weather.
+All outfits maintain the organiser’s strong sense of tradition by carrying the green and purple tones which have for so long been associated with the event.

 Discover our key Wimbledon styles, available at Mainline Menswear, which will prove to be more than adequate spectator styles for anybody who is lucky enough to have a ticket.

 If you manage to catch tennis fever in the coming weeks you are probably going to be tempted to take to the local courts yourself and don the all-white ensembles which are so famously associated with the British summer.
 Well in that case here there is a preparation guide to which white’s you should be wearing as you take to the courts this season.